isym444/ankistatsonmenu/README.md

 # ankistatsonmenu

-This app allows the display of user-specified anki deck remaining daily reviews to mac menu bar.
-It updates the remaining count every 30 seconds.
+This app allows the display of user-specified anki decks' remaining daily reviews to the macOS menu bar.
+It updates the remaining count every 30 seconds and saves your previous configuration when closing and re-opening the app.

 Note this is a mac only app and will not work on windows or other operating systems.